-|Passport copies of the wife and children (valid for six months)|
+|1||Passport copies of the wife and children (valid for six months)|

-|2||4 Passport size photos of the wife and children in a white background|
+|2||4 Passport size photos of the wife and children with a white background|

-|Original Emirates ID of Sponsor|
+|3||Original Emirates ID of Sponsor|

-|Insurance copy of the Sponsor|
+|4||Insurance copy of the Sponsor|

-|Original Marriage Certificate Attested and translated in Arabic – (Attested in UAE Embassy home country and Ministry of Foreign Affairs)|
+|5||Original Marriage Certificate attested and translated in Arabic – (attested in a UAE Embassy, the home country, and the UAE Ministry of Foreign Affairs)|

-|6||Original Birth Certificate of the child Attested and translated in Arabic – (Attested in UAE Embassy home country and Ministry of Foreign Affairs in UAE)|
+|6||Original Birth Certificate of the child attested and translated in Arabic – (attested in a UAE Embassy, the home country, and the UAE Ministry of Foreign Affairs)|

-|Passport and Residence visa colour copy of the sponsor (High Resolution)|
+|7||Passport and Residence visa color copy of the sponsor (high resolution)|

-|Original Salary Certificate from the employer stating the employee’s monthly salary (If from a Free Zone, then letter for the Free Zone Authority in Arabic)|
+|8||Original Salary Certificate from the employer stating the employee’s monthly salary (if from a free zone company, then you will need the letter from the relevant Free Zone Authority in Arabic)|

-|Original Labour Contract of the Sponsor|
+|9||Original Labor Contract of the sponsor|

-|EJARI of the sponsor’s house (1BHK)|
+|10||Ejari of the sponsor’s house (1BHK)|

-|Latest Water & Electricity Bill under the name of the Sponsor|
+|11||Latest Water & Electricity Bill under the name of the sponsor|

-|Trade License colour copy (High Resolution) – In case of an Employer or Investor|
+|12||Trade License color copy (High Resolution) – in case of an Employer or Investor|

-|Memorandum & Articles of Association copy of the Company (High Resolution) – In case of an Employer or Investor|
+|13||Memorandum & Articles of Association copy of the company (High Resolution) – in the case of an Employer or Investor|

-|Original 6 months Company or Personal Bank Statement of the Company – In case of an Employer or Investor|
+|14||Original 6-month Company or Personal Bank Statement of the company – In case of an Employer or Investor|

 - If the dependant’s age is below 18, the medical is not required.